-Anthropology, as a discipline, explores the full range of human diversity and similarity across cultures, social structures, habitats, and environments.
+Anthropology, as a discipline, explores the full range of human diversity and similarity across cultures, social structures, habitats and environments.
 Anthropological skeletal analysis, a subset of this field, is particularly focused on understanding the human skeletal system.
-This study encompasses a multidisciplinary approach, integrating insights from natural, social, and cultural sciences.
-It's about reading the stories that human remains tell-from sex, age, and health to broader aspects like cultural practices and environmental impacts.
+This study encompasses a multidisciplinary approach, integrating insights from natural, social and cultural sciences.

+It's about reading the stories that human remains tell-from sex, age and health to broader aspects like cultural practices and environmental impacts.
 Hence, data from historical and prehistoric anthropology [1], as well as modern forensic science, provides a comprehensive understanding of deceased individuals and past populations from different time periods.
-This process entails investigating individuals' identity, health status, aspects of their behaviour, lifestyle, culture and even the circumstances of death [2] by determining features (phenotypes) such as sex, age, height and ancestry and other individualizing traits, through the use of anthropological methods.
+This process involves investigating individuals' identity, health status, behavior, lifestyle, culture, and the circumstances of their death [2] by determining phenotypes such as sex, age, height, ancestry, and other individualizing traits using anthropological methods.
+Sex assessment is a key part of this analysis because it provides essential information about an individual's identity and helps build a biological profile.
+This profile offers insights into the person's life, health, and the population they belonged to, aiding in reconstructing past societies, understanding demographic patterns, and identifying individuals in forensic cases.

-Corresponding author.
+\Corresponding author.
 E-mail: konrad.hoeffner@uni-leipzig.de.